lafeike/stp_pocket_app/Carthage/Checkouts/MarkupKit/README.md

         }
     }

-If the owner implements a method named `bundleForView`, view documents will be loaded from the bundle returned by this method.
+If the owner implements a method named `bundleForView`, the view document will be loaded from the bundle returned by this method.
 MarkupKit adds a default implementation of `bundleForView` to `UIResponder` that returns the application's main bundle.
 Subclasses can override this method to provide custom view loading behavior.
 If the owner does not implement `bundleForView`, the main bundle will be used.

 If a matching document is not found in the identified bundle, `LMViewBuilder` will look in the application's _Library/Application Support_ folder, first for a size class-specific layout, then for the default layout.